tim-hasan/CSharpSolutionCodingTest/README.md

 Can take other commands.

-3. Can run tests from the command line too:
+## How to run tests from the command line:

 dotnet test Communicator.Tests.dll